DysonParra/proj-all-vias-back-front-sql-server-cs/backend/app-cli-vias-backend-api-cs/README.md

+# Repository naming
+To get information of how this user is naming the repositories go [here](https://github.com/DysonParra#repository-naming)

 # Information of the project.
 Example of connection to a database and the implementation of CRUD services using ASP.Net, entity framework and sql server.